InformaticsGenomicMedicine/FHIR-MolDef-python/README.md

 ## Overview

 Welcome to the  **FHIR-MolDef-python** repository!
-This project provides a Python-based implementation of the HL7 FHIR Molecular Definition standard.
-It enables you to instantiate the MolecularDefinition resource—currently supporting SequenceProfile and AlleleProfile—and facilitates seamless, bidirectional translation between VRS Alleles and the FHIR AlleleProfile.
-The repository also includes Jupyter notebooks that serve as an educational guide, introducing the MolecularDefinition resource, its profiles, and translation functionalities to help you get started.
+This repository provides a Python-based implementation of the HL7 (Health Level Seven) Fast Healthcare Interoperability Resources (FHIR) Molecular Definition standard.
+It enables you to create instances of the MolecularDefinition resource and supports two profiles: SequenceProfile and AlleleProfile.A profile in FHIR is a structured extension of a resource that defines specific constraints and usage guidelines for particular use cases.

+Additionally, this repository facilitates seamless, bidirectional translation between Global Alliance for Genomics and Health (GA4GH) Variant Representation Specification (VRS) Alleles and the FHIR AlleleProfile, ensuring interoperability between these two standards.

+To help you get started, we provide Jupyter notebooks that serve as an educational guide.
+These notebooks introduce the MolecularDefinition resource, explain its profiles, and showcase the translation process between VRS Alleles and FHIR AlleleProfile with practical examples.

 ---